A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Acknowledgements

 \section{Acknowledgements}

 This research has been funded by the \textit{Zone Atelier Environnementale et Urbaine} of Strasbourg. \\ We also would like to thank the University of Strasbourg through the \textit{Ecole Doctorale Sciences de la Terre et de l’Environnement (ED n° 413)} for the PhD grant. \\ Thank you to David Eschbach and all the colleagues from the \textit{Eurométropole de Strasbourg} for the support and the funding of the project. \\ We also thank Anne Puissant and Pierre-Alexis Herrault for their feedbacks.
 The authors would also like to acknowledge the High Performance Computing Center of the University of Strasbourg for supporting this work by providing scientific support and access to computing resources.
-Part of the computing resources were funded by the Equipex Equip@Meso project (Programme Investissements d'Avenir) and the CPER Alsacalcul/Big Data.
+Part of the computing resources were funded by the Equipex Equip@Meso project (Programme Investissements d'Avenir) and the CPER Alsacalcul/Big Data. \\ The authors would like to thank the DREAL Grand Est for their invaluable operational support in the field. \\ Finally, we would like to thank the anonymous reviewers and the editorial board for their insightful comments and suggestions, which greatly improved the quality of this manuscript.